WICG/nav-speculation/same-origin-chrome-origin-trial.md

 After a navigation, you may want to check whether a prerendered page was activated, or if a new page load occurred.

 One way to do this involves executing script in the DevTools Console.
-However, if DevTools was open prior to the navigation, you must **close and reopen DevTools** in order for it to see the activated page ([crbug](https://crbug.com/1170464)).
+If DevTools was open prior to the navigation, you must **close and reopen DevTools** in order for it to see the activated page ([crbug](https://crbug.com/1170464)).
 Then in the console, check if `activationStart` is populated:

 ```javascript
 let activationStart = performance.getEntriesByType('navigation')[0].activationStart;